 The beaker was so non-descript that, once Bohr and de Hevesy returned from exile after the war ended, it still sat on the shelf on which they had left it.
 And then de Hevesy worked a wonderful bit of science magic: he reversed the original reaction and extracted the gold back out of the solution, then sent it off to the Royal Swedish Academy of the Sciences.
 Von Laue’s and Franck’s medals were recast, and presented back to them in a ceremony in 1952!
 (De Hevesy racked up his own Nobel in 1943, for “ his work on the use of isotopes as tracers in the study of chemical processes.”)

-It’s just after dark and it’s really noisy here – so much so, it’s hard to concentrate….It’s not traffic outside or the tv program that’s blasting which my husband is trying to convince me that he needs to watch – no it is the Nature's Noise: From birds to our Brainsbirds!
+It’s just after dark and it’s really noisy here – so much so, it’s hard to concentrate….It’s not traffic outside or the tv program that’s blasting which my husband is trying to convince me that he needs to watch – no it is the birds!
 There are so many new birdsongs around that it drives me to distraction.
 In the morning I hear the loon, crows and a bird that makes a “reebee reebee” type of sound and in the evening, always after dark, there is another more complicated song.
 My new favourite website is Cornell Lab of Orinthology’s All About Birds.
 The challenge though, is that is so many birds and you almost need to know the bird you’re looking for in order to find it’s song.
 Anyone out there amongst you who knows something about birds?
 Please contact me!

 This Is Your Brain on Injectable Implants